-As shown in Figure 5, the fraction of BC mass collected during the second filtration (0.4-μm filter) ranges from 12% to 21% of the total collected mass ( filter directly with 0.4-μm filters), as might be expected for the small particles of standard fullerene soot (<50 nm).
+As shown in Fig. 5, the fraction of BC mass collected during the second filtration ( $0.4 \,\mu$ m filter) ranges from 12% to 21% of the total collected mass (filter directly with $0.4 \,\mu$ m filters), as might be expected for the small particles of standard fullerene soot (<50 nm).
 This under-sampled fraction decreases with increasing BC mass on the filters, possibly owing to blocking of the filter pores.
-As a result, the under-sampled fraction of the thermal-optical method was larger than that of the TSI technique, leading to a lower filtration efficiency.
+As a result, the undersampled fraction of the thermal-optical method was larger than that of the TSI technique, leading to a lower filtration efficiency.
 Note that these sampling efficiencies are strongly related to the BC size distribution.
-Therefore, the improved TSI technique developed here is more stable and accurate for measuring pure BC masses, and the data obtained using this method can be used as the standard BC mass.
-After correcting for systematic biases, the results of both methods were closer to the theoretical BC calculations.
-Note, however, that the size distribution of the laboratory BC standard was much smaller than those of the atmospheric and seasonal snow samples (Schwarz et al., 2012).
-Therefore, underestimates caused by the filtration efficiency for ambient BC should be lower than that for the standard BC.
+Therefore, the improved TSI technique developed here is more stable and accurate for measuring pure BC masses, and the data obtained us-